sadrisco/amazonlinux2-lamp-wordpress/README.md

 4 - Run the script
 > ./amazonlinux2-lamp-wordpress/lamp-wordpress-install.sh

-5 - Grab a cup of coffee and wait, when finished, you will be able to access your fresh Wordpress installation by typing your IP address on the browser :)
+5 - Just wait.
+When finished, you will be able to access your fresh Wordpress installation by typing your IP address on the browser :)